For a decade Ken Schles watched the passing

 His camera fixed the instances of his observations, and these moments became

 the foundation of his invisible city.
 Friends and architecture come under the

 scrutiny of his lens and, when sorted and viewed in the pages of this book,

 a remarkable achievement of personal vision emerges.

 A New York Times notable book of the Year (1988) and awarded by the AIGA for book design, Invisible City also appeared in 802 Photo Books from the M + M Auer Collection, a compendium of books important to the history of photography.
 1992 saw Invisible City exhibited in More Than One Photography at The Museum of Modern Art, an exhibit that surveyed the range of photographic use in contemporary art practice.
 While the book shared space with works by Rauschenberg, Warhol, Keifer and many others, it was the sole representative of the published photographic book.
 Cited in the seminal Parr/Badger The Photobook: A History Volume III, and noted twice by photobook experts in 10x10 American Photobooks, Invisible City was warmly received upon its republication as a book of the year in TIME, Mother Jones, Vogue Italia and The Daily Beast after a 26-year hiatus.
 Along with Night Walk, Invisible City was nominated for the 2016 Deutsche Börse prize, and has proven its place in the canon of the photographic book.

 Note: Copies of Invisible City and Night Walk sold on this site are from the 1st Steidl edition printed in 2014 (now out of print).
-The nominally higher sales price seen here is a reflection of this.
+There is a nominally higher price over list of this.